 What Does Freehold vs Leasehold Mean in the UK?

-When we talk about freehold vs leasehold property, we're really talking about who owns what.
 With freehold, you own the building and the land it sits on outright.
-There's no time limit and no landlord above you.
-With leasehold, you own the right to live in the property for a set number of years (the lease).
-The freeholder (or landlord) owns the building and land, and you pay them ground rent and service charges for the upkeep of shared parts.
+There is no time limit and no landlord above you.
+With leasehold, you own the right to live in the property for a set number of years.
+The freeholder owns the building and land, and you pay them ground rent and service charges for the upkeep of shared parts.

 In the UK, most flats are leasehold.
-Houses are often freehold, though leasehold houses still exist.
-So for flat buyers, the question is rarely "freehold or leasehold?" but rather "what kind of leasehold am I getting, and could I ever have a share of freehold?"
-Even so, getting your head around freehold vs leasehold uk helps you compare different flats and spot red flags.
+For flat buyers, the question is rarely "freehold or leasehold?" but rather "what kind of leasehold am I getting, and could I ever have a share of freehold?"

 How Freehold vs Leasehold Affects Your Costs

-With a leasehold flat, you'll usually pay a service charge (for maintenance, insurance, communal areas) and sometimes ground rent.
-Those costs can rise over time, and you have limited say unless you're part of a residents' group or right to manage company.
-With freehold, or a share of freehold, you and the other owners decide how much to spend and on what, though you're still responsible for maintaining the building and meeting legal obligations.
+With a leasehold flat, you will usually pay a service charge and sometimes ground rent.
+Those costs can rise over time, and you have limited say unless you are part of a residents' group or right to manage company.
+With a share of freehold, you and the other owners decide how much to spend and on what.

 Lease length also matters.
-A short lease (under 80 years) can make remortgaging and selling harder and more expensive, because buyers and lenders get nervous.
-So when comparing freehold vs leasehold property, think about total cost of ownership over 10 or 20 years, not just the purchase price.
+A short lease — under 80 years — can make remortgaging and selling harder and more expensive.
+When comparing freehold vs leasehold, think about total cost of ownership over 10 or 20 years, not just the purchase price.

 Control, Rights, and Disputes